 The U.S. Congress amended the Clean Air Act In 1990 to allow EPA to oversee the control of 188 hazardous air pollutants (HAPs) in order to protect human health.
 The EPA works with local and state governments to implement technologies that control the emission of these chemicals.
 For glass manufacturing, the industry standards focus on emissions for large facilities, such as those that make beer bottles.

-In 2005, with EPA funding, DEQ measured concentrations of air toxics, including metals, at six locations in the Portland area, finding levels of many pollutants above clean air benchmarks.
 Benchmarks are Oregon’s protective “clean air” goals that DEQ developed to address toxic air pollutants.
 There are no direct regulatory requirements associated with benchmarks.
+In 2005, with EPA funding, DEQ measured concentrations of air toxics, including metals, at six locations in the Portland area, finding levels of many pollutants above clean air benchmarks.
 DEQ established air toxics benchmarks in 2006 that set guidelines for 52 pollutants.

 DEQ’s work in 2006 and since then has identified levels of some toxic air pollutants that are still above Oregon’s air toxics benchmarks.
 This is a significant problem because toxic air pollutants are connected with serious health effects like cancer, respiratory problems and organ damage.
 DEQ's air toxics benchmarks are very protective air concentrations that people could breathe for a lifetime without increasing their cancer risk beyond a chance of one in a million.